Jacob Bernard-Docker: Professional

 During the 2022–23 season, Bernard-Docker bounced between Belleville and Ottawa, being recalled several times as cover for injured players.
 He played alongside Thomas Chabot while in Ottawa.
 He finished the season with 19 games in Ottawa, marking just one point and 41 games with Belleville, tallying two goals and six points.
 A restricted free agent at season's end, Bernard-Docker signed a two-year contract extension with Ottawa.
 Bernard-Docker attended the Senators 2023 training camp, however, he failed to make the NHL team, and was placed on waivers, but went unclaimed.
 He was assigned to Belleville to start the 2023–24 season.
 After Artyom Zub suffered an injury, Bernard-Docker was recalled by Ottawa on October 23.
 Bernard-Docker scored his first NHL goal on December 7, 2023, against Joseph Woll on a slapshot in a 4–3 loss to the Toronto Maple Leafs.
 He remained with Ottawa for the remainder of the season, appearing in 72 games, scoring four goals and 14 points.
 In two appearances with Belleville before his recall, he went scoreless.
 He opened the 2024–25 season with Ottawa He suffered a high ankle sprain in January 2025 in a collision with teammate Zack Ostapchuk in practice.
 He remained out of the lineup into March.
 He made 25 appearances with Ottawa, recording one goal and four points.

 On March 7, Bernard-Docker was traded to the Buffalo Sabres along with Josh Norris in exchange for Dylan Cozens, Dennis Gilbert, and a 2026 second-round pick.
 Bernard-Docker returned to practice with the Sabres on March 14 and made his Buffalo debut on March 22 against the Minnesota Wild.
 In his second game with Buffalo he recorded his first points with the Sabres, assisting on the team's first two goals in a 5–3 victory over the Winnipeg Jets.
 He scored his first goal with the Sabres in his third game and first back in Ottawa on March 25, scoring the game-tying goal in the second period, in a 3–2 win.
 He appeared in 15 games with Buffalo scoring the one goal and four points, playing mainly alongside Owen Power.

-Released as a free agent by the Sabres after not being tendered a qualifying offer, on July 1, 2025, Bernard-Docker was signed to a one-year, $875,000 contract with the Detroit Red Wings for the season.
+Released as an unrestricted free agent by the Sabres after not being tendered a qualifying offer, on July 1, 2025, Bernard-Docker was signed to a one-year, $875,000 contract with the Detroit Red Wings for the season.
+He played primarily with Albert Johansson on the third defensive paring.
+In 63 games, he scored one goal and five points.
+In the offseason he signed a two-year, $3.2 million extension with the Red Wings.